adamtay/Xml.Content.Parser/README.md

 Once installed:
 ```
 Run the solution /Server/Xml.Content.Parser.sln in Visual Studio 2017
-Once the solution has loaded, Press F5 to run the API in an IIS Express instance
+Once the solution has loaded, Press F5 to build and run the API in an IIS Express instance
 Navigate to http://localhost:{port}/swagger to begin using the API
 ```